Skip links

 Kholaiban Dam

 Kholaiban Dam is another spot with camping huts and sits near the southern border with Oman.
 There is also a play area there.
+Like most dams, it will depend on whether there is water will depend on whether there has has been much rain.

 How to get to Masfout